The Medal of Honor — Courage and Sacrifice

 “Secure the Blessings of Liberty to ourselves and our Posterity.”

 Foremost among those Patriots who have fought to secure those blessings are those who have received the Medal of Honor for their sacrificial service to their fellow Soldiers, Sailors, Marines and Airmen.
 On March 25, the day set aside to recognize them, I ask that you take time to honor their sacrifice and contemplate the legacy that you yourself will leave for the next generation.

-For more information on the new Heritage Center, please contact the Patriot Foundation Trust Administrator.
+For more information on how to support the National Medal of Honor Heritage Center, please contact the Patriot Foundation Trust Administrator.
 You can make a designated gift online or make a check payable to Patriot Foundation Trust (noting MoHHC on the memo line) and mail to Patriot Foundation Trust, PO Box 407, Chattanooga, TN 37401-0407.

 Pro Deo et Constitutione — Libertas aut Mors